Plan for your journey

 There are a few things you need to do and know before travelling to Scotland to study with us.

 Our pre-departure checklist is here to help you prepare and make sure you do not forget anything - you can print this as a reminder of the things to check before coming to Glasgow.

 Knowing what to bring, what not to bring and what to expect may also help you prepare for your new life in Scotland.

 Please read the useful information from the Scottish Government about completing a passenger locator form, arriving in the UK and whether you will need to self-isolate.
 There is also a link to useful information about looking after your wellbeing while you self-isolate and information about what to do if you think you have symptoms of Covid-19 once you are here in Scotland.

 Information on eGates

-From summer 2019 more travellers will be able to use eGates on arrival in the UK at 15 major airports (including Glasgow, Edinburgh and Heathrow airports) and Eurostar terminals.
+Since summer 2019 more travellers have been able to use eGates on arrival in the UK at 15 major airports (including Glasgow, Edinburgh and Heathrow airports) and Eurostar terminals.
 EGates use facial recognition technology to check your identity against the photo in your passport and therefore the arrival process should be much quicker.
-In addition to UK, EU and EEA nationals who can already use eGates, from the launch date, nationals of Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States of America will also be able to use the eGates.
+In addition to UK, EU and EEA nationals who can already use eGates, nationals of Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States of America can also now use the eGates.
 Please however note the following important points:

 - You cannot use eGates if you are travelling with children under 12